 Choosing LVL for Structural Projects

-For large-scale framing, beams, or any application that demands high strength over long spans, LVL is the material of choice.
+For large-scale framing, beams, or any application that demands high strength over long spans, LVL is the best choice for you.
 It excels in structural integrity and load-bearing capabilities.

 Choosing Plywood for Finishing and Design

-Plywood is ideal for projects where appearance matters, such as cabinetry, furniture, or decorative wall finishes.
-It offers a versatile, cost-effective solution with an easy-to-finish surface.
+Plywood is ideal for projects where the appearance matters the most, such as cabinetry, furniture, or decorative wall finishes.
+It also offers a versatile, cost-effective solution with an easy-to-finish surface.

 Frequently Asked Questions (FAQs)